textX/Arpeggio/docs/configuration.md

 <a href="../images/calc_parse_tree_reduced.dot.png" target="_blank"><img src="../images/calc_parse_tree_reduced.dot.png"/></a>

-Notice the removal of each non-terminal with single child.
+Notice the removal of each non-terminal with a single child.

 !!! warning
     Be aware that [semantic analysis](semantics.md) operates on nodes of